-When driving in challenging, inclement weather conditions, 4WD auto would be the ideal choice, since road surfaces could possibly consist of a mixture of traction levels.
+When driving in inclement wet weather conditions, 4WD auto would be the ideal choice, since road surfaces could possibly consist of a mixture of traction levels.
 4WD Auto will negate the need for the driver to constantly read road surface traction since the 4WD Auto will take care of that and engage at a movement notice when necessary.
-Simply adjust your driving style and speed accordingly, and increase your following distance.
+Again, adjust your driving style and speed accordingly, and increase your following distance.

 Snow and Ice

 The same applies when it’s snowing, 4WD Auto would be the best option.
 Most Ram owners leave their trucks in 4WD Auto during the winter months when there is constant snow and ice on the roads.
 The 4WD Auto function will calculate when traction is low and send power to the inside wheels when cornering, thus offering greater stability.
 Yes, there will be a slight increase in fuel consumption as a trade-off for your safety.